Debraheem/Massive_star_binaries/Lab2.md

 <script type="text/x-mathjax-config">MathJax.Hub.Config({tex2jax:{inlineMath:[['\$','\$'],['\\(','\\)']],processEscapes:true},CommonHTML: {matchFontHeight:false}});</script>
 <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-MML-AM_CHTML"></script>

 # Lab2 -  Modeling The Mass Gainer

 ## Science goal

 In Minilab1, we explored the evolution of a stellar binary, with a particular focus on the mass donor (a.k.a the primary - initially more massive star).
 In this lab, we now turn our attention towards the other component in the binary, i.e., the mass gainer (a.k.a. the secondary - initially less massive star).
-The aim is to explore how binary interaction changes the appearance, structure, and future evolution of the mass gainer.
-We will mainly discuss how mass accretion could impact the surface composition and internal structure of the accretor star.
+The aim is to explore how binary interaction changes the appearance, structure (both surface and internal), and future evolution of the mass gainer.
 This accreted mass should also carry a substantial amount of angular momentum, which could also impact the star's properties (e.g., see Renzo et al. 2021 for more information).
-In the main lab, we will mostly ignore the impact of the angular momentum carried by the accreted material on the mass gainer and leave this as a bonus exercise.
+In this lab, we will ignore the impact of the angular momentum carried by the accreted material on the mass gainer.

 ### Bonus goal